chaima-belhedi/chaima-belhedi/README.md

 <h2>👩‍🚀 Kubeastronaut: Mission Accomplished 🌟</h2>

 <blockquote>
-"As a <strong>Kubeastronaut</strong>, I navigated the vastness of the cloud-native world.
-It was a challenging journey, and I'm proud to be a gal who successfully completed the mission and secured these critical orbital certifications."
+As a <strong>Kubeastronaut</strong>, I navigated the vastness of the cloud-native world.
+It was a challenging journey, and I'm proud to be a gal who successfully completed the mission and secured these critical orbital certifications.
 </blockquote>

 <p><strong>Kubeastronaut's Orbital Certification Log</strong></p>